Karnataka Election Commission orders inquiry into alleged voter data theft by NGO

 “I have directed the officials concerned to probe the case from 2013,” Bommai told reporters.
 “They will ascertain when for the first time the contract to conduct such door-to-door survey was assigned to the Chilume Educational Cultural and Rural Development Institute and what was the content of the order.
 Our objective is to bring out all the facts.”

-Bommai alleged that in 2017, rhw Congress government illegally gave the NGO the responsibility of carrying out voter revision work and in some cases also filling up booth level officers, reported The New Indian Express.
+Bommai alleged that in 2017, the Congress government illegally gave the NGO the responsibility of carrying out voter revision work and in some cases also filling up booth level officers, reported The New Indian Express.

 “They are blaming the government for illegalities committed when they were in power,” Bommai said.